Dambi in Papua New Guinea

 Prayer Items

-Pray for the raising up of strong, biblically grounded local leaders who will shepherd and disciple others.
+Ask the Lord to raise up humble, biblically grounded leaders who will shepherd the church with wisdom and love.

 Scripture Prayers for the Dambi in Papua New Guinea.